Dev-Divyendh/Predicting-Fake-Job-Postings-using-pyspark-HDFS/README.md

-# 🔍 Predicting Fake Job Postings — CS657 Assignment 2
+# 🔍 Predicting Fake Job Postings Using Pyspark

 This PySpark-based project implements a machine learning pipeline to identify fraudulent job postings using the **Fake Job Posting Prediction** dataset.
 It includes data cleaning, feature extraction, handling class imbalance, and evaluating four ML models with cross-validation.
 The project demonstrates scalable text classification in a distributed environment.